vincentbernat/network-lab/lab-l3-hyperv/README.md

-However, this would be possible to only have one BGP session announcing everything by using an internal routing protocol like OSPF, using a loopback as next hop self, put BGP sessions between the loopbacks and tunneling data between loopbacks.
+However, this would be possible to only have one BGP session announcing everything by using an internal routing protocol like OSPF, using a loopback as next hop self and using those loopbacks for BGP sessions.
+However, there is some scalability issues with this solution, notably with the use of BFD (exponential number of BFD sessions have to be established).